 Several years after the deaths of both her husband and her father a mere four months later, Carole set out on her journey as an author.
 Just over one month after completing her first book, "Widows Wear Stilettos...", she was signed by a literary agency.
 Carole quickly thereafter made her first appearances in national media and became an international bestselling and award-winning author, sought-after media contributor and international speaker.

 programs and podcasts in the United States, Canada and the United Kingdom and is a featured expert in national and international print and web media.
-Most recently, Carole’s work was optioned and contracted for publication in 2022 by a major international greeting card company.
+Most recently, Carole’s work was optioned and published by a major international greeting card company.

 Carole has also been regularly called upon by the media to offer advice, insight and encouragement during extraordinary current events, times of crisis and national tragedy (including subsequent anniversaries, observances and remembrances).
 Established in 2006, the Widows Wear Stilettos website has become a respected resource worldwide for the bereaved; as well as a comforting online presence for those who seek support, education, inspiration and most importantly...hope for a brighter future beyond the scope of bereavement and grief.
 With her inimitable message of "What Now and What Next", Carole's body of work continues to offer practical, emotional and even humorous guidance to the millions who have experienced loss or any kind of life-challenge in their lives.

 Now semi-retired, Carole is a native Southern Californian, who continues to make her home there.
 In addition to spending time with her family, Carole enjoys traveling, Zumba and weight workouts ("My can't-live-without-it, must-do...it's my oxygen!"); live concerts of all kinds, comedy clubs, the beach, guided meditation, the NFL and of course...shoe shopping.